2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 If you enable this feature, it theoretically becomes possible for any machine in the world to attempt a connection to your node, provided it knows the Tor address.
 However, your password and 2FA will still protect you.

-If you activate this option, ensure that you have 2FA enabled, a strong password, and never disclose your Tor connection address.
+If you activate this option, ensure that you have two-factor authentication (2FA) enabled, a strong password, and never disclose your Tor connection address.

 Simply enter this Tor address in your Tor browser to access Umbrel's Interface from any network.